 This snapshot of existing agency regulations represents only a small portion of the agencies that employ the category of adjudicators targeted by this study.
-Based on the Asimow Study and Barnett et al. Study, both of which investigated a subset of the adjudicators included here, it is clear that many of the agency adjudicators considered for this report either do not require recusal at all or do not rely on regulatory standards to do so.
+Based on the Asimow Study and the Barnett et al. Study, both of which investigated a subset of the adjudicators included here, it is clear that many of the agency adjudicators considered for this report either are not required to recuse at all or do not rely on regulatory standards to do so.
 There is still more work to do to accurately map the landscape of agency recusal regulations, but suffice to say that neither the existence of recusal regulations, nor their content, demonstrate consistency of thought or approach to the issue across different agencies.